 Thanks to the 2017 Luncheon Chair, Carolyn Yoho, Southeastern Guide Dogs was selected to receive a donation of $21,000.

 Mrs. Yoho is the wife of Theodore Scott “Ted” Yoho, U.S. Representative (R) from the 3rd Congressional district of Florida (North Central Florida), elected in 2013.
 He is a veterinarian from Gainesville with a particular interest in the extraordinary dogs that help transform the lives of the visually impaired and veterans.
 The theme of the luncheon and fashion show, held at the Washington Hilton ballroom for about 1,400 members and their guests, was “A New Direction.”

 “We are honored to be recognized by the bi-partisan Congressional Club for the services we provide, at no cost, to those who cannot see and those who have seen too much,” said Titus Herman, CEO of Southeastern Guide Dogs.
 “It is our firm belief that when it comes to the emotional and physical well-being of our veterans, they have served us valiantly, and now it is our turn.”

 About Southeastern Guide Dogs

 All of Southeastern Guide Dogs’ services – which include selective breeding and expert dog training; comprehensive on-campus student instruction; and lifetime graduate follow-up – are provided at no cost to the recipients.
-The charity relies 100% on private donations and receives no government funding.
+The charity relies 100% on private donations.
 Southeastern Guide Dogs has the distinction of being dually accredited by the two premier, global accreditation bodies: the International Guide Dog Federation and Assistance Dogs International.